AndreiIonascu/Proiect-MDS/Documentatie/README.md

 - We had a bug where it didn't remove the books from the list the right way.(indexing problem)
 - A bug that we encountered was also the way we show the alert, we used to let all the allerts there instead of making them disappear.

+## Refactoring:

+- The code was updated and implemented the part where it has to store books.
+- We arranged the code to easier understanding.
+- The code was written after and we used better coding practices.